DNRT goes to work everyday to preserve and protect Dartmouth’s incredible scenic, historic, agricultural, and natural resources.

 While most people donate CRs because of their love of the land and their desire to see it protected for future generations, there are also significant tax benefits associated with a CR donation.
-These tax benefits can include: 1) a Federal income tax deduction; 2) estate tax reductions; and 3) reduced real estate taxes.
+These tax benefits can include: 1) a Federal income tax deduction; 2) a Massachusetts tax credit, 3) estate tax reductions; and 4) reduced real estate taxes.
 The value of a conservation restriction gift (for tax purposes) is the difference between the value of the property without the restriction and its value with the restriction.
-Income tax deductions are generally limited to 30% of the donor’s adjusted gross income in the year of the gift, with the balance of the deduction carried forward for up to five additional years.

 In general, in order to be tax-deductible, the CR: a) must be given in perpetuity (i.e., must be permanent); b) must be given to a qualified governmental or non-profit organization (like DNRT); c) must have a qualified appraisal (to determine the value of the CR); and d) must be donated exclusively for “conservation purposes” (in other words, the property must have some significant natural, scenic, historic, scientific, recreational, or open space value and the restriction must protect those values).